Skip to content

 Washington County Economic Benefits

-The facility offers new sources of long-term local and state tax revenues for schools, government services, and public infrastructure and by creating direct and indirect jobs during construction and operations.
-Additionally, Goldfinch Solar will provide business opportunities in Washington County for companies seeking to expand to locations with access to renewable power
+The facility offers new sources of long-term local and state tax revenues for schools, government services, and public infrastructure and creates direct and indirect jobs during construction and operations.
+Additionally, Goldfinch Solar will provide business opportunities in Washington County for companies seeking to expand to locations with access to renewable power.

 Fast Facts